BitanCepeda/BitanCepeda/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer from Colombia and web3 lover.
-- :telescope: I’m working as a Backend developer and contributing to Database modeling for building web applications.
+- :telescope: I’m working as a Full-stack developer for building web applications.

 - :seedling: Exploring Technical Content Writing and learning as fast as possible.